ADD/ADHD Can Make Kicking a Habit Even Harder

 —Trevor and Molly, UK

-The Stop Smoking UltraPack helps to prepare your body for nicotine withdrawal, reduce your cravings & control your appetite to prevent weight gain and reduce the side effects during withdrawal.
+The Stop Smoking ComboPack helps to soothe the nerves during nicotine withdrawal and control your appetite to prevent weight gain and reduce the side effects during withdrawal.